qeeqbox/honeypots/README.rst

 The honeypots respond back, non-blocking, can be used as objects, or called directly with the in-built auto-configure scripts!
 Also, they are easy to setup and customize, it takes 1-2 seconds to spin a honeypot up.
 You can spin up multiple instances with the same type.
 The output can be logged to a Postgres database, file[s], terminal or syslog for easy integration.

-This honeypots package is the only package that contains all the following: dns, ftp, httpproxy, http, https, imap, mysql, pop3, postgres, redis, smb, smtp, socks5, ssh, telnet, vnc, mssql, elastic, ldap, ntp, memcache, snmp, oracle, sip and irc.

-This honeypots package is the only package that contains all the following: dns, ftp, httpproxy, http, https, imap, mysql, pop3, postgres, redis, smb, smtp, socks5, ssh, telnet, vnc, mssql, elastic, ldap, ntp, memcache, snmp, oracle, sip and irc.
+This honeypots package is the only package that contains all the following: dhcp, dns, elastic, ftp, http_proxy, http, https, imap, ipp, irc, ldap, memcache, mssql, mysql, ntp, oracle, pjl, pop3, postgres, rdp, redis, sip, smb, smtp, snmp, socks5, ssh, telnet, vnc.

 Honeypots now is in the awesome `telekom security T-Pot project! <https://github.com/telekom-security/tpotce>`_